cse-sim/cse/doc/src/records/rsys.md

 **rsParElec=*float***

-Parasitic electrical power.  rsParElec is unconditionally accumulated to rsElecMtr (if specified) and has no other effect.
+Parasitic electrical power.  rsParElec is unconditionally accumulated to end use AUX of rsElecMtr (if specified) and has no other effect.

 <%= member_table(
   units: "W",